-Correlation Between Kentucky Tax and Blackrock Short-term
+Correlation Between Kentucky Tax-free and Blackrock Short-term

-Can any of the company-specific risk be diversified away by investing in both Kentucky Tax and Blackrock Short-term at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Kentucky Tax and Blackrock Short-term into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Kentucky Tax-free and Blackrock Short-term at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Kentucky Tax-free and Blackrock Short-term into the same portfolio, which is an essential part of the fundamental portfolio management process.

-0.81 | Correlation Coefficient |
+0.92 | Correlation Coefficient |

-Assuming the 90 days horizon Kentucky Tax is expected to generate 2.26 times less return on investment than Blackrock Short-term.
-In addition to that, Kentucky Tax is 1.13 times more volatile than Blackrock Short Term Inflat Protected.
-It trades about 0.18 of its total potential returns per unit of risk.
-Blackrock Short Term Inflat Protected is currently generating about 0.46 per unit of volatility.
-If you would invest 969.00 in Blackrock Short Term Inflat Protected on December 4, 2024 and sell it today you would earn a total of 9.00 from holding Blackrock Short Term Inflat Protected or generate 0.93% return on investment over 90 days.
+Assuming the 90 days horizon Kentucky Tax-free is expected to generate 3.03 times less return on investment than Blackrock Short-term.
+But when comparing it to its historical volatility, Kentucky Tax Free Short To Medium is 1.21 times less risky than Blackrock Short-term.
+It trades about 0.13 of its potential returns per unit of risk.
+Blackrock Short Term Inflat Protected is currently generating about 0.32 of returns per unit of risk over similar time horizon.
+If you would invest 955.00 in Blackrock Short Term Inflat Protected on December 30, 2024 and sell it today you would earn a total of 23.00 from holding Blackrock Short Term Inflat Protected or generate 2.41% return on investment over 90 days.

 Time Period | 3 Months [change] |